An Adversarial Approach to Identification: Binary choice with fixed effects

 Figure \ref{fig:panel_sequential} depicts identified sets for $\beta_2$ under the assumptions of sequential and strict exogeneity as $\beta_2$ is varied.
 The identified sets are larger than the ones under DGP1.
 This is as expected, as DGP2 has little variation in $X_{2t}$.
 The results clearly show that the identified set is larger under sequential exogeneity.
-This is also as expected, since sequential exogeneity is implied by strict exogeneity.